pngtoolskit.org

 Say hi →

-batch · alpha preserved · smaller than PNG
+batch · transparency preserved · usually 50–80% smaller than the source PNG

 Drop PNG / JPG files here